Multilevel Dimension-Independent Likelihood-Informed MCMC for Large-Scale Inverse Problems: Introduction

 We present a non-trivial integration of the dimension-independent likelihood-informed (DILI) MCMC \cite{MCMC:CLM_2016} and the multilevel MCMC in \cite{MCMC:KST_2013} to explore the hierarchy of posterior distributions.
 This integration offers several advantages: First, DILI-MCMC employs an intrinsic {\it likelihood-informed subspace} (LIS) \cite{DimRedu:Cui_etal_2014}---which involves a number of forward and adjoint model simulations---to design accelerated operator-weighted proposals.
 By exploiting the multilevel structure of the discretised parameters and discretised forward models, we design a {\it Rayleigh-Ritz procedure} to significantly reduce the computational effort in building a {\it hierarchical LIS} and operating with DILI proposals.
 Second, the resulting DILI-MCMC can drastically improve the sampling efficiency of MCMC at each level, and hence reduce the integration error of multilevel Monte Carlo for a fixed CPU time budget.
-To be able to fully exploit the power of multilevel MCMC and to reduce the dependencies of samples on different levels for a parallel implementation, we also suggest a new pooling strategy for allocating computational resources across different levels and constructing Markov chains at higher levels conditioned on those simulated on lower levels.
 Numerical results confirm the improved computational efficiency of the proposed multilevel DILI approach.

 We note that the DILI proposal has been used before in the multilevel sequential Monte Carlo (SMC) setting \cite{MCMC:beskos2018multilevel}, but in a very different way.
 We use derivative information of the likelihood to recursively construct the LIS via matrix--free eigenvalue solves, whereas \cite{MCMC:beskos2018multilevel} uses multilevel SMC to estimate the full-rank empirical posterior covariance matrix and then builds the LIS from this posterior covariance matrix.
 Moreover, we construct DILI proposals by exploiting the structure of the hierarchical LIS to couple Markov chains across levels, whereas \cite{MCMC:beskos2018multilevel} employs the original DILI proposal in the mutation step of SMC to improve mixing.